Sagar-Mitra-2003/Retail_Sales_Analysis_Project/README.md

 3. Open notebook : jupyter notebook notebooks/Retail_Sales_Analysis.ipynb

 ## SQL(Structure Query Language)
+- Used "SuperStore_PyCleaned" DataSet to perform SQL Operations
+- This DataSet is Cleaned and Exported using Python Operations
 - SQL File is also Included in the Dashboard
 - ALL queries are written in MySQL Workbench